 So, Hafenliebe – that’s not an English word, what does it mean?

 It’s a mix of two German words.
 “Hafen”, which means harbour and “Liebe”, which is love.
-It’s our way to pay homage to the city we live in, the way we feel when we’re sitting at the docks, listening to the crashing waves and watching ships pass by for hours. (read more on their website, which by the way is built on our Cube theme)
+It’s our way to pay homage to the city we live in, the way we feel when we’re sitting at the docks, listening to the crashing waves and watching ships pass by for hours. (read more on their website)

 How did you start in photography?